gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 ## Budget and Finance

-The CQLT shall prepare a balanced annual programming budget including the International Quizzing event, operational expenses and fees for LIFE office services.
+The CQLT shall prepare a balanced annual programming budget including the International Quizzing event, operational expenses and fees for Life Office services.
 A copy of the budget shall be forwarded to the Vice President Nurture and Development in Canada and the Vice President for U.S. Church Ministries for their information.
 The CQLT shall provide annual financial reports to each CMA national office and each district quizzing program.

 ## Amenability

-The CQLT and LIFE office is amenable to the Vice President for Church Ministries in the United States.
+The CQLT and Life Office is amenable to the Vice President for Church Ministries in the United States.

 ## CMA International Quizzing Budget Guidelines